NivSv/Domain-Analyzer/README.md

 -   Past Results Storage: The system stores past analysis results, enabling the retrieval of historical domain information.

 ## Setup
+### Swagger will be serve at http://localhost:8080/api - port of your server default 8080

 ### Docker compose for EZ setup